PONY λ M2 Modula-2

 • Packages split into a spec (.ads) and body (.adb) — a stricter version of Pascal's unit interface/implementation

-• Derived types (type Metres is new Float;) prevent accidental unit mixing at compile time
+• Derived types (type Meters is new Float;) prevent accidental unit mixing at compile time

 • Record aggregates ((X => 0, Y => 0)) construct records without naming every field separately